 Types of Self-Harm Treatment Offered at Seven Hills Hospital

 Seven Hills Hospital provides free, confidential assessments 24 hours a day, 7 days a week at our convenient location near Las Vegas, Nevada.
 After completing a thorough assessment, one of our psychiatrists will review the evaluation in order to ensure that we will be able to provide the most appropriate level of care for the individual seeking treatment for self-harming behaviors at our hospital.
 Once admitted into our center, we devise an individualized plan of care for each patient, tailored to meet everyone’s unique set of needs.
 This plan of care will be implemented in a safe, secure, and structured environment.
-We have an adolescent unit for children between the ages of 11-17, an adult mental health unit, an adult substance abuse treatment unit, an adult rehabilitation unit, and a geriatric unit, all tailored to meet the specific needs of each population while receiving treatment at our hospital.
+We have a child and adolescent unit between the ages of 5-17, an adult mental health unit, an adult substance abuse treatment unit, an adult rehabilitation unit, and a geriatric unit, all tailored to meet the specific needs of each population while receiving treatment at our hospital.
 We utilize a number of different therapeutic techniques on each of our units including the following:

 Detoxification: When adult patients come to us and are struggling with a dependency to alcohol or drugs in addition to any behavioral or mental health concerns, they will first go through the detoxification process in order to remove all toxic substances from their bodies before fully engaging in the therapeutic process.
 All patients in our detox center are provided with 24 hour monitoring by nurses and doctors.

 Medication management: Every patient who comes to us for treatment is seen within 24 hours by an internal medicine doctor in order to obtain a thorough medical history and to assess for any possible health complications.
 All patients meet with a psychiatrist daily in order to monitor any medication that they may be taking.